esper-io/dev-docs/docs/home/espercli.md

 ```

 ### **Group-command**
-Group-command command used to fire different actions on group like lock, ping, reboot and deploy application.
+Group-command command is used to fire different actions on group like lock, ping, reboot, and deploy application.
 ```sh
 $ espercli device-command [SUB-COMMANDS]
 ```